cef62/design-system-coverage-jsday-2025/slides.md

 2. The first bitmap-based version took 50 blocking ms, and 30MB of memory
 3. The final version took 35 non-blocking ms, and 0.3 MB of memory

-Since we mentioned feature phones: the Huawei P9 (cheap 2016 phone) takes 900 non-blocking ms
+Since we mentioned feature phones: the Huawei P9 (cheap 2016 phone) takes 900 non-blocking ms on a big page.

 Were all this efforts needed?
 Yes!
 During the initial tests, when the code wasn't so optimized, we released the visual coverage to just 1% of the users and 1 of them reported 400 blocking ms (TODO: add the image): this isn't acceptable for a brand that wants to offer the bet possible UX.
 So, yes, it was necessary.

+Let's look at it working on Preply.com: for the sake of debugging, some of the DS coverage APIs can be triggered straight from the browser's console.
+Here you can see, for example, that on my student's home page, the coverage is... and there are two different containers (containers are part of the pag assigned to different teams) if I go to the search page, the coverage is...
+And given it doesn't impact the UX, on Preply we calculate it every 10 minutes on all users connected to our website.
+And we built this dashboard where we can show the company the overall average.
+But, from a DS team perspective, we care more about the coverage per teams and how it goes over time, and the coverage per page.

-We also needed to implement ir for React Native, but...
+We also needed to implement it for React Native, but...
 1. React Native doesn't offer the same convenient worker APIs
 2. React Native doesn't offer a way to query the DOM yet

 So we opted for a more classic approach: we use E2E tests.
 At least in Preply, E2E tests for the App cover 90% of the user flows.
-This, mixed with a small Swift snippet to extract all the available views, allowed us to calculate the coverage for the app.
+This, mixed with a small Swift snippet to extract all the available views coordinates, allowed us to calculate the coverage for the app.

 BTW: react-strict-dom and worklets could help in the future.

-z-index?
-how WW and Preply recognixe DS components?
+Now, let's also highlight some pros and cons.
+The biggest pro is that the DS visual coverage is not bound to Preply.
+WorkWave is adopting it despite Preply and WorkWave have nothing in common
+*Speak about the differences + show the table*

+Despite these differences, the DS visual coverage adapts well because
+1. Through the configuration, it requires you to identify DOM elements generated by DS components (show a simplified code of Preply vs WW)
+2. It requires you set the component weight (code)
+3. You can ignore hidden elements (code)
+4. You can track "slots", like for modals (screenshot to explain it)
+5. You can split the page into different containers to assign them to different teams, but it's optional
+6. And yes, it's open source :)

+Some cons:
+1. Collecting events in Production comes with a cost.
+For example, Preply spends ~100$/month to collect this high volume of events
+- The collected data is not stable (Thinks about the stock market).
+It depends on what users do, on their devices, on user-generated contents.
+For example, here you can see the same page, Preply chat, with or without messages (screenshot).
+The page is the same but the coverage is different.
+- It complements static analysis (including with detailed component's props usage), which is fundamental for the DS team, it's not a replacement.
+- It's a monitoring metric, you can check the trends but when the coverage goes down, the page is already in prod.
+So it doesn't help to prevent teams from decreasing their DS usage.
+  - For us, it's still hard to say "by implementing this component, we expect an increase of X %". nd guess what?
+This is what the leadership team wants

+The progress so far:
+- ✅ Preply Battle tested in production: the visual coverage has run for the last year
+- ✅ Detailed articles: the written and more exhaustive version of this talks are available here and here
+- ✅ Open Source the project: the project is available here
+- 🚧 Implementing a devtool: by working with Preply's Product teams to increase the coverage, we gathered feedback about how to improve the DX
+- 🚧 Scaling it at WorkWave: we are doing X and Y (non ricordo precisamente a che punto siete Matte, aggiungilo tu :) )
+- 🚧 Helping Docplanner and Monday.com to adopt it (I asked them if we can mention them)

+Thanks to:
+(list people)

+FINAL SLIDE
+1. Links to articles, repo, us, preply careers, WW careers

+Other resources
+1. Articolo di Uber
+2. Articolo di Rei
+3. Articolo di Cristiano Rastelli